Indiegogo: Crowd funding

 In an interview with Film Threat, Rubin said the site is "all about allowing anybody to raise money for any idea".
 Users can create a page for their funding campaign, make a list of "perks" for different levels of investment, then create a social media–based publicity effort.
 Users publicize the projects themselves—through Facebook, Twitter and similar platforms.
 The site levies a 5% fee for successful campaigns.
 For campaigns that fail to raise their target amount, users have the option of either refunding all money to their contributors at no charge or keeping all money raised minus a 9% fee.
 This option must be selected before the campaign begins, and the goal will be listed, directly underneath the amount raised, as fixed (only receive funds if goal is met) or flexible (will receive funds if goal is not met).
-Indiegogo doesn't provide prospective backers with any means to contact campaigns to ask questions or make suggestions before they decide to participate.
+Indiegogo does not provide prospective backers with any means to contact campaigns to ask questions or make suggestions before they decide to participate.

 Indiegogo offers direct credit card payment acceptance through their own portal.
 Those funds are disbursed up to two weeks after the conclusion of a campaign.
 As of August 2017, Indiegogo does not offer PayPal as an option for contributions.
 Indiegogo does not stand behind campaigns once they have been funded, responding to a complaint of non-delivery of promised rewards, "each crowdfunding campaign is run by the individual campaigner who is solely in charge of distributing any perks offered.
 Indiegogo does not guarantee that the perks offered by the campaigner will be produced or delivered."
 According to The Wall Street Journal, as of January 2014 over 200,000 campaigns have been launched, raising "millions of dollars" to people running crowdfunding campaigns in 70 to 100 countries every week.
 Already-funded projects also use Indiegogo, to create publicity or find distributors.

 A few of the successful Indiegogo campaigns include: